xyperine/Genesis-Constructa/README.md

 ## Play the game :video_game:

-The game is in review right now, I will link it as soon as it will be published.
+The game is published on Google Play, you can download it [here](https://play.google.com/store/apps/details?id=com.Ewsannne.GenesisConstructa)

 ## How does it look? :eyes: